Boston Construction Site Wrongful Death Attorney

-The construction injury attorneys at the Law Offices of Jeffrey S. Glassman have been fighting for construction workers and their families for more than two decades.
+The construction injury attorneys at the Jeffrey Glassman Injury Lawyers have been fighting for construction workers and their families for more than two decades.
 We have helped many families recover workers' compensation death benefits and other compensation for their medical bills, lost wages, and more.

 Our Boston law firm has a proven history of obtaining settlements and winning verdicts against big construction companies and deep pocketed property owners.
 Our experienced and compassionate attorneys are committed to helping you and your family obtain the financial compensation that you need at this critical time.

 We encourage you to call our office today for a free consultation.What Do Workers' Compensation Death Benefits Cover in Massachusetts?

 Massachusetts workers' compensation death benefits cover hospital bills associated with a work-related accident, burial expenses and lost wages for the amount of money that the worker would have earned for the rest of their working life if the fatal accident had not happened.
 The workers' compensation system takes into consideration that a family's dependence on a worker's wages doesn't end when the worker dies.

 In Massachusetts, workers' compensation death benefits are paid out on a weekly basis or in some cases a one-time lump sum payment.
 Workers' compensation death benefits in the state are provided pursuant to MGL ch.
 152 § 31.